This post includes affiliate links.

-So let me now give you the list of information you need in order to do this wonderful Pencil Tissue Box Cover.
+So let me now give you the list of supplies you need in order to make this wonderful Pencil Tissue Box Cover.

 You can get the crochet pattern for the Pencil Tissue Box Cover on Ravelry, Etsy, LoveCrafts, or my new membership The Crochet Club.
 The Crochet Club has so much more to offer than just pdf patterns!
 You get tutorials, references and the complete VIP treatment as well.

 If you pay just twice the amount as this pattern costs and you have a month’s worth of The Crochet Club Membership with a lot more patterns!
 It’s well worth it.